 Firstly, that no real progress is possible without understanding.
-Practice exercises will remain an important part of all Mathematics courses, but as a means of consolidating knowledge and not as a substitute for understanding.
+Practice exercises remain an important part of all Mathematics courses as a means of consolidating mathematical structures and processes.
+This is a 'building block' component of, and not a substitute for, understanding the purpose, meaning and application of the mathematical knowledge learned.
+Students are encouraged to apply their knowledge to problems of varying complexity.
+These are presented in a variety of ways to encourage reasoning skills and a true understanding of the concepts involved.